Azure/PSDocs.Azure/examples/bicep/storage/v1/README.md

 -------------- | -------- | -----------
-name           | Yes      | The name of the storage account. location       | No       | The location of the storage account.
+name           | Yes      | The name of the storage account. location       | No       | The location of the storage account. tags           | No       | Tags for the storage account.

 ### name